Butch Cassidy and the Sundance Kid: Plot

-Cassidy convinces Sundance and Place that the three should go to Bolivia, which he envisions as a robber's paradise.
-On their arrival there, Sundance is dismayed by the living conditions and regards the country with contempt, but Cassidy remains optimistic.
-However, they know too little Spanish to pull off a bank robbery, so Place attempts to teach them the language.
-With her as an accomplice, they become successful bank robbers known as Los Bandidos Yanquis.
-However, their confidence drops after seeing a man wearing a white skimmer and fearing that Harriman's posse is still after them.

-Cassidy suggests "going straight," and he and Sundance land their first honest job as payroll guards for a mining company.
-They are ambushed, though, by local bandits on their first run, and their boss, Percy Garris, is killed.
+The trio escape to Bolivia, which Cassidy envisions as a robber's paradise.
+Sundance is contemptuous of the country and its living conditions.
+Place teaches them enough Spanish to pull off a bank robbery and they become successful bank robbers known as Los Bandidos Yanquis.
+Their confidence drops after seeing a man wearing a white skimmer, fearing Harriman's posse is still after them.
+Cassidy suggests "going straight," and they gain honest work as payroll guards for a mining company.
+They're ambushed by local bandits on their first run, and their boss, Percy Garris, is killed.
 They kill the bandits, the first time Cassidy has ever shot someone.
 The duo concludes the straight life is not for them.
-Sensing they will be killed should they return to robbery, Place decides to return to the United States.
+Sensing they will be killed should they return to robbery, Place returns to the United States.

-Cassidy and Sundance steal a payroll and the burro used to carry it, and arrive in a small town.
-A boy recognizes the burro's brand and alerts the police, leading to a gunfight with the outlaws.
-Cassidy makes a desperate run to the burro to get ammunition, while Sundance provides covering fire.
-Wounded, the two take cover inside a building.
-Cassidy suggests their next destination should be Australia.
-Meanwhile, unbeknownst to the two men, the local police have called on the Bolivian Army.
-The pair charges out of the building, guns blazing, into a hail of bullets from the massed troops, who have occupied all the surrounding vantage points.
+Cassidy and Sundance steal a payroll and the burro used to carry it.
+A boy in a small town recognizes the burro's brand and alerts the police, leading to a gunfight with the outlaws.
+Cassidy and Sundance are wounded and take cover inside a building, unaware the local police have been reinforced by Bolivian Army troops.
+The pair charges out of the building, guns blazing, into a hail of bullets.
 The film ends with the sound of gunfire on a freeze-frame shot of the two running bandits.